 Should I Get My Well Water Tested?

-If you get your drinking water from a private well, you should get your water tested by a lab to know whether the drinking water is safe for you and your family.
+If your drinking water comes from a private well, you should get it tested by a lab to know whether the drinking water is safe for you and your family.

-Even if you are not getting sick your well water may not be safe.
-Some contaminants found in well water can cause long-term health problems, which develop over years.
+Even if you are not getting sick, your well water may not be safe.
+Some contaminants found in well water can cause long-term health problems.

-Even though your neighbour's well may have been tested and found to be safe, this does not mean your well water is safe.
-It depends on surface and underground geology, the depth and construction of the well, and other factors.
-Well water quality can change seasonally in response to heavy rains, over time, or, if your well runs dry and you’re refilling it.
-Ongoing testing is necessary, and results should be kept for future reference.
+If your neighbour's well has been tested and found to be safe, this does not mean yours is safe.
+The safety of your well water, depends on surface and underground geology, the depth and construction of the well, and other factors.
+Well water quality can change seasonally, over time, or upon recharge/refilling due to drought.
+You need to test your well water on an ongoing basis, and keep all testing results for future reference.

 What might be wrong with my well water?

-Even though your well water may taste and look fine, there can be many harmful substances that you cannot taste, see or smell, such as bacteria and chemicals.
-These can get into well water as a result of human or other activities.
-They can also get into well water from septic systems or through surface water run-off.
-Nitrates from animal waste and fertilizers can seep from the surface down through the soil and contaminate ground water.
+Your well water may taste and look fine, however, there can be many harmful substances that you cannot taste, see or smell, such as bacteria and chemicals.
+These can enter well water both from the surface and ground, and can be a result of human or other activities.
+For example, nearby farming and agricultural activities or septic systems leakages, can lead to nitrates and fertilizers seeping into soil and contaminate your well water.

-It is important to test your well water, and to protect and maintain your well to prevent contamination.
+It is important to test your well water and maintain it regularly to help prevent contamination.
 Proper care and maintenance of your sewage disposal system (if you have one) may also protect your well water quality.

 Who needs to test their water supply?